RatMD/bloghub-plugin/README.md

 BlogHub - OctoberCMS Plugin
 ===========================

-BlogHub extends the RainLab.Blog OctoberCMS extension and is especially designed for our own OctoberCMS templates but can also be used by any OctoberCMS user, of course.
+**BlogHub** extends the RainLab.Blog OctoberCMS extension with some additional data and details.
+This extension is especially designed for our own OctoberCMS templates, but can also be used by any OctoberCMS user and developer, of course.

 Features